 AI visibility report

-Grafana ranks #9 in Incident Management & On-Call AI search.
+AI visibility report for Grafana in Incident Management & On-Call.

 Free trial.
 Setup comes pre-filled for Grafana.